 Bran Castle is entertaining to visit.
 It’s massive, and combines elegant furniture with spooky stairways and great views of Bran below.
 The courtyard is also lovely and the castle is filled with centuries of varying history.

 Nearby Peles Castle is one of the most opulent in Europe.
 If you enjoy overly lavish, that’s the castle you should visit if you have very limited time.
 For us, we chose Bran Castle because we were intrigued with its ties to Dracula.
 You can do both in a day through an organized tour or even setting a fixed price with a taxi driver in Transylvania.

 Since Romania is part of the European Union it’s easy for most international travellers to fly into the country without worrying about a visa.
 It’s also not that difficult to travel around Romania independently just speaking English, as over 50% of Romanians speak at least moderate English.
-Read about 5 common myths that we busted during our travels in Romania.
+Read about 5 myths busted by a visit to Romania.

 You’ll often find the best hotel prices on booking.com.
 Consider booking hotels in advance with free cancellation.
 We stayed at the Europa Royale Bucharest.
 While it’s not amazing, our stay was good and the location is great.